 - Budgets must respect generational neutrality.
 In general, this to say that the cost of educating the current generation of students should be borne by the current generation and not be deferred to future generations.

 - The Budget must be balanced:

 - In total, such that all planned expenditures do not exceed expected revenues and use of reserves or other non-recurring funds; and

-- On a recurring basis, such that planned ongoing expenditures do not exceed expected recurring revenues.
-Use of non-recurring funds to meet recurring expenditures is discouraged; however, it is acknowledged that circumstances may arise when it is in the best interest of the institution to do so.
-In the event non-recurring revenues are budgeted to meet recurring expenses, this must be specifically disclosed to the Board as part of the budget consideration process, including justification and the institution’s plan for achieving recurring balance.
+- On a recurring basis, such that planned ongoing (recurring) expenditures do not exceed expected recurring revenues.
+Use of non-recurring revenues and/or funds to meet recurring expenditures is discouraged; however, it is acknowledged that special circumstances may arise when it is in the best interest of the institution to do so.
+In the event non-recurring revenues and/or funds are budgeted to meet recurring expenses, this must be specifically disclosed to the Board as part of the budget consideration process, including justification and the institution’s plan for achieving recurring balance.

 - A degree of fiscal conservatism must be incorporated in the budget to reduce the risk of year-end deficits by:

-- Ensuring all costs are fully recognized.
+- Ensuring all costs are fully recognized and budgeted.
 Use of anticipated savings as a funding source (e.g., lapsed salaries) for recurring expenses is discouraged.
 If anticipated savings are used to fund recurring expenses, this must be specifically disclosed to the Board as part of the budget consideration process;

 - Using financially conservative, yet reasonable, revenue estimates in light of existing conditions.
 Estimates of revenues derived from students must be based on analysis of historic enrollment patterns, modified for any recent observable patterns.
 The basis for student derived revenue estimates must be communicated to the Board as part of the budget consideration process; and